mlsteele/sleepybymail/README.md

 ## Dependencies

-Gotta have Mongo, pymongo, and flask.
+Gotta have Mongo, pymongo, sendgrid, and flask.
+(And a SendGrid account.)

 ## Usage